data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-delta-calculations.md

 ## Purpose

-This design pattern describes how to load data into Hub or Surrogate Key style tables.
+This design pattern describes how to calculate and process deltas efficiently when loading Hub or Surrogate Key style tables.

 ## Motivation

 Loading data into Hub tables is a relatively straightforward process with a fixed location in the process of loading from the Staging Layer to the Integration Layer.
 It is a vital component of the Data Warehouse architecture, making sure that Data Warehouse keys are distributed properly and at the right point in time.
 This pattern specifies how this process works and why it is important to follow.

-Also known as
+Also known as:

-Hub (Data Vault modelling concept)
+* Hub (Data Vault modeling concept).
-Surrogate Key (SK) distribution.
+* Surrogate Key (SK) distribution.
-Data Warehouse key distribution.
+* Data Warehouse key distribution.

 ## Applicability